cidles/poio-api/doc/howto.rst

     </metadata>

 *Relation between the elan tier elements and GrAF ISO:*
-  * Nodes are going to use the same id as the TIERs followed by "-n" and an sequential index.
-E. g. ("W-RGph-n233").
+  * Nodes ids are going to use a prefix that's the "LINGUISTIC_TYPE_REF" and then the same id as the TIERs followed by "/n" and a sequential index.
+E. g. ("gestures/W-RGph/n233").
   * The regions anchors will be derived from the map TIME_ORDER.
-The region id is like the node id but instead of the "-n" is a "-r".
+The region id is like the node id but instead of the "/n" is a "/r".
 E. g.
 (W-RGph-r233)
   * The values of ALIGNABLE_ANNOTATION and REF_ANNOTATION will be the annotation values under the tag *a* and the id exactly the same.
 E. g. (a233)

 **Imporant references:**